Skip to main content

 Dopamine

-Dopamine [23] is another Google-developed package providing a JAX implementation for a variety of RL algorithms, allowing fast training and testing on different environments.
+Dopamine [23], another Google-developed package, provides a JAX implementation of a variety of RL algorithms for researchers, facilitating rapid training and testing across diverse environments.

 References